 New claims for Universal Credit can now be made throughout the UK.

-If there are no changes in circumstances then there is no need to claim Universal Credit.f you have a change in circumstances that means you would normally be looking to make a new claim for one of these benefits, you may have to claim Universal Credit instead.
+But, you will only need to claim Universal Credit* if you have a change in your circumstances that means you would normally need to make a new claim for any of the benefits which Universal Credit is replacing:

 If you do not have a change in your circumstances then you will not have to claim Universal Credit unless you are invited to do so by the DWP – who will then issue you with a ‘managed migration’ notice.
 But this may not happen until 2024.

-- You are moving to a new Local Authority are and need help with your rent.
+- You are moving to a new Local Authority area and need help with your rent.